 Vanguard charges no deposit fees.
-US clients can use checks, ACH, and wire transfers for the deposit.
+US clients can use checks, ACH, and wire transfers for depositing funds.
 Credit/debit cards and electronic wallets are not provided.

-We tested ACH transfer for deposit and it took 2 business days.
+We tested the ACH transfer and it took 2 business days.
 You can only deposit money from accounts that are previously linked to your brokerage account and are in your name.

 Vanguard withdrawal fees and options

-Vanguard charges no withdrawal fees if you use ACH withdrawal, but US domestic wire transfers cost $10.
-If you have more than $1 million account balance, there is no fee for wire transfers.
+Vanguard charges no withdrawal fees if you use ACH, but US domestic wire transfers cost $10 unless you have an account balance of more than $1 million, in which case wire transfers are free of charge.

 How long does it take to withdraw money from Vanguard?
 We tested the ACH withdrawal and it took 2 business days.

 You can only withdraw money to accounts in your name.